 We try to reduce our use of weed killers to a minimum, unfortunately there are sometimes no practical or economic alternatives.

-We also spray our sports pitches and bowls greens to remove undesirable weeds and moss that would otherwise make the pitches and lawns unplayable.
+Specialist weed killer products is used to treat sports pitches and bowls greens removing undesirable weeds and moss that would otherwise make the pitches and lawns unplayable.

-Although all of the chemicals we use are designed to be nontoxic to humans and animals, our operatives do wear disposable suits and other protective clothing while spraying.
-This is a general precautionary measure for everyone who regularly uses chemicals and to prevent the chemicals being accidently spread around on clothing.
+Although all of the chemicals we use are designed to be non-toxic to humans and animals, our operatives do wear disposable suits and other protective clothing while spraying.
+This is a general precautionary measure for everyone who regularly uses chemicals and to prevent the chemicals being accidentally spread around on clothing.